Rewilding Ards & North Down's Story

 In 2018 an audit of our grassland mowing regime across the Borough was undertaken by the Council’s Biodiversity and Horticultural Officers, in collaboration with Parks Maintenance staff and it found significant potential for rewilding some areas of our existing open space portfolio.

 Gaining the public's understanding and support is key to the success of this project.
 Interpretive signage was incorporated into the 2018-2020 schedule with signage erected at all rewilding sites in 2019.
-There was some initial negative feedback on one site in particular, but following positive engagement and communication there has been no further negative comments.
+There was some initial negative feedback on one site in particular, but following positive engagement and communication, there have been no further negative comments.

 Area of land converted to rewilding projects.